What is the Form 1098-T?

 Students will receive the Form 1098-T by electronic delivery or mail.
-As a current student, you can have immediate access to your 1098-T form online by logging into your Student Center in LionPATH and selecting “Manage My Account/Make A Payment” in the "My Finances" section.
-This will direct you to your account dashboard where you can opt-in to receive the electronic version of the form under the 1098-T section located at the bottom right-hand corner of the page.
+As a current student, you can have immediate access to your 1098-T form online by logging into your Student Home Base in LionPATH and selecting “Manage My Account/Make A Payment” in the "My Finances" section.
+This will direct you to your Student Account Dashboard where you can opt-in to receive the electronic version of the form under the 1098-T section located at the bottom right-side of the page.
 If electronic delivery is not selected, then a paper copy will be mailed to your address on file with the university.
-To verify or update your address, please do so by logging into your Student Center in LionPATH.
+To verify or update your address, please do so by logging into your Student Home Base in LionPATH.

 I am an International Student; will I receive my Form 1098-T?

 Where do I find my Form 1098-T for previous years?

 1098-T forms for 2016 and beyond will be available electronically through LionPATH.
 1098-T forms for 2015 and prior years will not be available through LionPATH.
 To request a copy of a 1098-T form that is not available in LionPATH, you may submit a request through the “Contact” option on our website, and select the category "1098-T request former student -no access to LionPATH".

 What information is reported on the Form 1098-T?

 Please Note: IRS tax form instructions provide that education credits and deductions for a taxpayer's 2018 individual tax return are based upon qualified educational expenses paid during the 2018 calendar year.